pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # The CSV protocol is not controlled by this parameter and always outputs all columns.
 delete-only-output-handle-key-columns = false

-# The following three configuration items are only used when you replicate data to storage sinks and can be ignored when replicating data to MQ or MySQL sinks.
-# Row terminator, used for separating two data change events.
-The default value is an empty string, which means "\r\n" is used.
-# terminator = ''
-# Date separator type used in the file directory.
-Value options are `none`, `year`, `month`, and `day`. `day` is the default value and means separating files by day.
-For more information, see <https://docs.pingcap.com/tidb/stable/ticdc-sink-to-cloud-storage#data-change-records>.
-# Note: This configuration item only takes effect if the downstream is a storage service.
-date-separator = 'day'
-# Whether to use partitions as the separation string.
-The default value is true, which means that partitions in a table are stored in separate directories.
-It is recommended that you keep the value as `true` to avoid potential data loss in downstream partitioned tables <https://github.com/pingcap/tiflow/issues/8724>.
-For usage examples, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>.
-# Note: This configuration item only takes effect if the downstream is a storage service.
-enable-partition-separator = true

 # Schema registry URL.
 # Note: This configuration item only takes effect if the downstream is MQ.
 # schema-registry = "http://localhost:80801/subjects/{subject-name}/versions/{version-number}/schema"